-Michael A. Levy, a co-founder of CAMS, has more than 25 years’ experience as an ADR (alternative dispute resolution) practitioner.
+Michael A. Levy, the founder of CAMS and its CEO, has more than 25 years’ experience as an ADR (alternative dispute resolution) practitioner.
 In the late 1980’s, Michael was appointed to serve as an arbitrator for the National Association of Securities Dealers, Inc. (now FINRA – the Financial Industry Regulatory Authority), where he served on many securities dispute cases, both as an arbitration panel member and more often as chair.

-Michael is a student of mediation both in practice and in theory.
-With more than 100 hours of mediation training in addition to his substantial arbitration training, he has mediated more than 175 court ordered and private disputes.
-In addition to his service as a mediator and arbitrator for CAMS, Michael serves on the U.S. District Court mediation panels for both the Southern and Eastern Districts of New York.
-He has also been appointed to, and has served on the mediation panels of the American Arbitration Association, the American Dispute Resolution Center, Inc., the United States Bankruptcy Court for the Eastern District of New York, the mediation panels of the Commercial Divisions of the New York Supreme Court for the Counties of Suffolk, Nassau, Queens and New York and the mediation and arbitration panels of the Nassau County Bar Association.
+Michael has participated in hundreds of court ordered and private mediations.
+In addition to serving as a mediator and arbitrator for CAMS, Michael has been appointed to the mediation panels of the U.S. District Courts for the Southern and Eastern Districts of New York.
+He also serves as a mediator for the American Arbitration Association, and is on the panels of the American Dispute Resolution Center, Inc., the United States Bankruptcy Court for the Eastern District of New York, the mediation panels of the Commercial Divisions of the New York Supreme Court for the Counties of Suffolk, Nassau, Queens and New York and the mediation and arbitration panels of the Nassau County Bar Association.

-Of the more than 300 volunteer mediators on the Southern District mediation panel, Michael ranks at the top of the list, having accepted more than 50 mediations in federal court cases over just the past several years.
-These cases include complex wage and hour claims under the Fair Labor Standards Act (FLSA), employment discrimination claims under Title VII and the Age Discrimination in Employment Act, complex corporate, partnership, limited liability company, and individual commercial and business disputes, and environmental claims filed in federal and state courts, among others.
+Of the more than 300 volunteer mediators on the Southern District mediation panel, Michael has ranked among the most active mediators, having accepted mediations in more than 60 federal court cases over just the past several years.
+These cases include complex wage and hour claims under the Fair Labor Standards Act (FLSA), employment discrimination claims under Title VII, Equal Pay Act claims, Age Discrimination in Employment Act claims, ERISA cases, Section 1983 cases involving claims of police misconduct, ERISA cases, and other federal lawsuits.
+Michael has also mediated complex corporate, partnership, LLC and individual commercial and business disputes, as well as environmental claims filed in federal and state courts, among others.

-Michael earned his B.A. degree from the University of Connecticut, his J.D. degree from Boston University School of Law, and his LL.M. in Taxation from New York University School of Law.
+Michael earned his B.A. degree from the University of Connecticut, a J.D. degree from Boston University School of Law, and an LL.M. in Taxation from New York University School of Law.

 Beth Polner Abrahams, a 1981 graduate of Franklin Pierce Law Center in Concord, N.H (now, the University of New Hampshire School of Law), is an elder law, guardianship, special needs, and estate planning attorney.
 Prior to opening her own law practice in 2002, she worked for elder law and estate planning firms on Long Island, in bank regulatory practice for the FDIC, and as an attorney and counselor for several Long Island nonprofits.
 Beth Polner Abrahams, a 1981 graduate of Franklin Pierce Law Center in Concord, N.H (now, the University of New Hampshire School of Law), is an elder law, guardianship, special needs, and estate planning attorney.
 Prior to opening her own law practice in 2002, she worked for elder law and estate planning firms on Long Island, in bank regulatory practice for the FDIC, and as an attorney and counselor for several Long Island nonprofits.